 Since I have a couple of projects to handle, my everyday morning is all about coffee and team calls.
 There we plan our work, talk about potential blockers, and so on.
 After that I split my time between actual testing and documentation updates until, usually in the afternoon, I have a new set of calls with teams overseas to synchronize our efforts.
 Since I’m interested in a manager job, I also spend some time on processes improvement and communication within our QA team.

 I read a lot.
 Mostly fiction, but occasionally it’s popular science content or something historical.
 Also I’m into movies, video games, or board games from time to time.
-At the moment I’m thinking about adopting a dog, and if it’ll happen, it will become my ultimate hobbie for several years.
+At the moment I’m thinking about adopting a dog, and if it’ll happen, it will become my ultimate hobby for several years.